tonywu6/humboldtforum-augmented/README.md

 It locates the user in the library through various means, including motion tracking and the device's built-in compass.
 Making use of AR Image Anchors from ARKit, the prototype also attempts to locate the user through image recognition.
 Ideally, location info should be provided through external sensors like Wi-Fi beacons, Bluetooth, etc.

 App prototyped in Unity.
 Requires an iOS device with ARKit 2+ support.

+This repo is derived from the course final project, which was a group project with Ava, Sammy, and Angelica.

 ## Demo